jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 Change of notebook focus handling impacting command-mode shortcut selectors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Previously focus in the notebook would revert back to the notebook HTML node when switching to command mode, which was preventing :kbd:`Tab` navigation between cells, especially impacting users with accessibility needs.
+Previously, focus in the notebook would revert to the notebook HTML node when switching to command mode, which was preventing :kbd:`Tab` navigation between cells, especially impacting users with accessibility needs.
 In JupyterLab 4.1+ the focus stays on the active cell when switching to command